Cousin marriage: Zoroastrianism

+Xwedodah was a type of consanguine marriage between close relatives, like cousins or even siblings, that was practiced in Zoroastrianism before the Muslim conquest of Persia.

 Biological aspects

 Genetics

 Cousin marriages have genetic aspects that increase the chance of sharing genes for recessive traits.
-The percentage of consanguinity between any two individuals decreases fourfold as the most recent common ancestor recedes one generation.
+The coefficient of relationship between any two individuals decreases fourfold as the most recent common ancestor recedes one generation.
 First cousins have four times the consanguinity of second cousins, while first cousins once removed have half that of first cousins.
 Double first cousins have twice that of first cousins and are as related as half-siblings.

+A 2025 study in the American Economic Review, which examined life outcomes for the children of cousin marriages in the United States across the 18th and 19th century, found that the children of these marriages had substantially lower life expectancy than the children of their parents' siblings.
+Life expectancy at age 5 was more than two years shorter.
+The higher mortality effects could also be observed throughout the lifespan.

 In April 2002, the Journal of Genetic Counseling released a report which estimated the average risk of birth defects in a child born of first cousins at 1.1–2.0 percentage points above the average base risk for non-cousin couples of 3%, or about the same as that of any woman over age 40.
 In terms of mortality, a 1994 study found a mean excess pre-reproductive mortality rate of 4.4%, while another study published in 2009 suggests the rate may be closer to 3.5%.
 Put differently, a single first-cousin marriage entails a similar increased risk of birth defects and mortality as a woman faces when she gives birth at age 41 rather than at 30.

-Repeated consanguineous marriages within a group are more problematic.
 After repeated generations of cousin marriage the actual genetic relationship between two people is closer than the most immediate relationship would suggest.
 In Pakistan, where there has been cousin marriage for generations and the current rate may exceed 50%, one study estimated infant mortality at 12.7 percent for married double first cousins, 7.9 percent for first cousins, 9.2 percent for first cousins once removed/double second cousins, 6.9 percent for second cousins, and 5.1 percent among nonconsanguineous progeny.
 Among double first cousin progeny, 41.2 percent of prereproductive deaths were associated with the expression of detrimental recessive genes, with equivalent values of 26.0, 14.9, and 8.1 percent for first cousins, first cousins once removed/double second cousins, and second cousins respectively.